Spice Alley, Chippendale, New South Wales © Destination NSW

 Belles is a rock 'n' roll diner with bright signage and loud music, serving up southern-style fried chicken with five different levels of spice.
 You can choose drumsticks or wings, a side of Carolina slaw, and a range of dipping sauces including Belles blue cheese and peach BBQ sauce.
 Your order will be served in a red basket lined with chequered paper.

 A pastizzi is a traditional Maltese pastry filled with simple fillings such as cheese, but at this local favourite, in the cool inner city suburb of Newtown, the diamond-shaped Maltese morsels are given a modern twist.
-You might get fillings such as chicken curry, chilli con carne, or sweet ricotta (original range AUD$2.70 each, gourmet AUD$4 each).
-In Malta these pastries are fast food, and no one lingers long in Pastizzi Café’s cosy, white-tiled shopfront.
-Just grab a "Maltese pie" and head back out to explore King Street, the bustling main artery of this trendy neighbourhood.
+At the cosy, white-tiled Pastizzi Café, choose from fillings such as beef curry, chilli con carne, or chocolate and ricotta.

 Where: Locations in Balmain and Bondi Junction.

 The affluent harbourside suburb of Balmain is home to some of Sydney's best – and cheapest – pizzas, with locals queuing to eat at Rosso Pomodoro.
 Here, you'll find authentic Naples-approved pizza topped with only the best ingredients, such as prosciutto, shaved parmesan and fresh herbs.
 The room is as simply dressed as the pizzas, with colourful chairs and a few paintings decorating the walls.